nhoffman/swarmwrapper/README.rst

-Dereplicate, pool, and cluster reads using swarm (https://github.com/torognes/swarm), producing output suitable for subsequent analysis by pplacer.
+Dereplicate, pool, and cluster reads using swarm (https://github.com/torognes/swarm), producing output suitable for subsequent analysis by pplacer (http://matsen.github.io/pplacer/).

-Why a wrapper for a perfectly nice program like swarm?
+Why?

-* mostly, for compatibility with pplacer-style abundance annotation with pooled specimens
+* mostly, for compatibility with pplacer-style abundance annotation for pooled specimens
 * adds abundance annotation to raw reads
 * drops reads with ambiguities
+* optionally drops OTUs with a mass below some threshold
 * reads and writes compressed sequence and data files

 Input sequence names should *not* contain abundance annotations (these